Who are the 8 richest people? All men, mostly Americans

 Larry Ellison: $43.6 billion

-As a young programmer in the '70s, his first big client was the CIA.
+As a young programmer in the '70s, Ellison's first big client was the CIA.
 The name of the project was "Oracle."
-In 1977, Ellison and associates used the name of that product for their company, which creates software that helps manage databases and has since become an industry standard.
+In 1977, Ellison and associates used that name for their company, which creates software that helps manage databases and has since become an industry standard.
 Ellison has recently focused more on cloud computing, in which data is stored and managed across a network of computers.
-His fortune comes from the 27 percent stake he still owns in Oracle, currently worth $160 billion.
+His fortune comes from the 27 percent stake he still owns in Oracle, a company worth $160 billion.

 ---